Who is ALA?

 Membership is made up of:

-Our network of support also includes nearly 4,000 organizational members and vendors who are dedicated to materially supporting ALA’s mission and core services.
+Our network of support also includes thousands of organizational members and vendors who are dedicated to materially supporting ALA’s mission and core services.
 Chapters and Affiliated groups round out with institutional support that builds capacity for library advocacy through direct membership.